Contact Us 720.594.7360

 Witnessing the breakup of their parents can be deeply traumatic for children and, in this emotionally fragile state, their opinions can be easily manipulated.
 They are vulnerable and impressionable.
 The emotional scars of parental alienation can damage relationships long into the future.
 The child can end up suffering from guilt, anxiety, sleep disturbances, lack of trust, and a decline in performance at school.

-This is why it is taken so seriously by the Denver family court system.
+This is why it is taken so seriously by Colorado family court systems.

 Denver Divorce Lawyer